UBC-MDS/Poisonous_Mushroom_Predictor/doc/Poisonous_Mushroom_Predictor_Report.md

 # Summary

-As mushrooms have disntinctive characteristics which help in identifying whether thgey are poisous or edible, we attempt to build a classification model using logistic regression algorithm which can use several morphological charateristics of mushrooms to predict whether the particularmushroom is toxic or non-toxic.
-Our final classifier performed fairly well on an unseen test data set, with a 99% recall.
-On the 762 test data of toxic mushrooms, it correctly predicted 761.
-However it incorrectly predicted 1 toxic mushroom as edible, and hence this was an instance of false negatives.
-Such error can lead to consumption of a poisonous mushroom, which can have fatal consequences.
-Therefore, more models should be tested to achieve optimum accuracy before deploying.
+As mushrooms have distinctive characteristics which help in identifying whether they are poisons or edible.
+In this project we have built a logistic regression classification model which can use several morphological characteristics of mushrooms to predict whether an observed mushroom is toxic or edible (non-toxic).
+Exploratory data analysis revealed definite distinctions between our target classes, as well as highlighting several key patterns which could serve as strong predictors.
+On the test data set of 1,625 observations our model performed extremely well with a 99% recall score and a 100% precision score.
+The model correctly classified 863 edible and 761 toxic mushrooms.
+One false negative result was produced (toxic mushroom identified as non-toxic).
+In the context of this problem, a false negative could result in someone being seriously or even fatally poisoned.
+We must therefore be far more concerned with minimizing false negatives than false positives.
+Given this precedent, we may consider tuning the threshold of our model in order to minimize false negatives at the potential cost of increasing false positives.
+Moving forward, we would like to further optimize our model, investigating if we could potentially get similar performance with less features.
+Finally, we would like to evaluate how our model performs on real observations from the field rather than hypothetical data.

 # Introduction

-Mushrooms are species of fungus, of which some can be eaten with meaty texture and few types are toxic (Tegzes and Puschner 2002).
+Mushrooms are species of fungus, of which some can be eaten with meaty texture.
+However, some types are toxic (Tegzes and Puschner 2002).
 Annually, a significant number of people die from ingesting poisonous mushrooms White et al. (2019).
 The BC Centre for Disease Control (BCCDC) received 200 calls relating to mushroom poisoning in 2018 (BC Centre for Disease Control 2019 \[Online\]).
 Thus, It is critical to recognize a mushroom of poisonous species by observing it’s appearance.
-By appearance, primarily it refers to certain physical traits.
-A model recognizing mushroom toxicity by taking these physical traits into account can be effective at preventing mushroom toxicity (Diaz 2005).
-Recent methods on classifying mushroom falls into three groups, chemical determination, animal experimentation, fungal classification and folk experience (Fukuwatari et al. 2001).
+Appearance primarily refers to specific physical characteristics.
+A model recognizing mushroom toxicity by taking these physical traits into account can be effective at preventing instances of mushroom poisoning (Diaz 2005).
+Recent methods on classifying mushrooms fall into four
+groups: chemical determination, animal experimentation, fungal classification and folk experience (Fukuwatari et al. 2001).
 These methods are not perfect and there is room for improvement (Min, Yu, et al. 2006).
-Mankind has been identifying toxic mushrooms by observing morphology, smell and distinct features (Tanaka, Miyasaka, and Inoue 1996).
+Mankind has been identifying toxic mushrooms by observing morphology, smell and distinct features for some time (Tanaka, Miyasaka, and Inoue 1996).
 These intuitive-based methods are less reliable, and often lead to fatal incidents.
 However, relying on these experiences and intuitions, machine-learning models can be tried and tested.
-In this era of fourth Industrial revolution, artificial intelligence is playing a major role through deployment of machine-learning and deep learning model (Reynolds and Lowe 1965).
-This also made it’s way to detecting poisonous mushroom also.
+In this era of fourth Industrial revolution, artificial intelligence is playing a major role through deployment of machine-learning and deep learning models (Reynolds and Lowe 1965).
+This extends to classifying poisonous mushrooms, and several models have already been developed.
 Chaoqun and colleagues developed an android-based application, which detects toxic mushrooms through machine-learning models (Chaoqun 2019).
 To further improve classification, decision fusion method has been used, by